-- One to three letters of reference are recommended (at least one should be from a professor or teacher).
+- Submit two letters of reference (at least one should be from a professor or teacher).

-Prospective USC freshmen applicants should apply to USC and select occupational therapy as their major.
-Students must maintain satisfactory academic performance (3.0 GPA and grades of A or B) in the required pre-professional courses to remain in the major.
-The USC Admissions Committee and the Chan Division’s Admissions Committee will review your application once all your application materials have been received.
+Apply to USC and select occupational therapy as your major.
+You must maintain satisfactory academic performance (3.0 GPA and grades of A or B) in the required pre-professional courses to remain in the major.
+The USC Admissions Committee and the Chan Division’s Admissions Committee will review your application once all application materials have been received.

-For a major in occupational therapy, students must complete the following seven courses, earning a grade point average of B (3.0) or better (Pass/Fail or grades below a C are not accepted):
+For the occupational therapy major, you must complete the following seven courses, earning a grade point average of B (3.0) or better (Pass/Fail or grades below a C are not accepted):

 - Human Anatomy with laboratory (OT 260 or HBIO 301L)

-- Lifespan Development or Human Development (must cover lifespan) (OT 251)
+- Lifespan Development or Human Development (must cover lifespan) (OT 251 or EDUC 589)

 - Abnormal Psychology (PSYC 360)

-- Introductory Sociology or Introduction to Social/Cultural Anthropology (OT 250 or SOC 200 or ANTH 201)
+- Introductory Sociology or Introduction to Social/Cultural Anthropology (OT 250 or SOC 200gm or ANTH 201g)